Applications open: 2020 WFSA Scholarships to the World Congress of Anaesthesiologists (WCA) in Prague, Czech Republic

 The World Congress of Anaesthesiologists takes place every four years and is keenly anticipated as it travels the globe as a wonderful occasion to bring together international practitioners of the specialty.
 WCA 2020 will have 24 different scientific tracks organised by leaders in each field which can be viewed in more detail on the WCA website.
 Please click here to access the full programme.
 The aim of the congress is to provide world-class, global, scientific content that is clinically relevant with a strong practical emphasis.

 This is a global call for applications from all regions.
-The WFSA thanks the Asian Australasian Regional Section (AARS) for their donation that will support 10 WFSA-AARS scholarships from the Asian Australasian region and the Africa Regional Section (ARS) for their support for at least 3 WFSA-ARS scholarships.
-Additional scholarships will be added by the WFSA and other sponsors in the coming months.
+The WFSA thanks the Asian Australasian Regional Section (AARS) for their donation that will support 10 WFSA-AARS scholarships from the Asian Australasian region, the Africa Regional Section (ARS) for their support for at least 3 WFSA-ARS scholarships and the European Society of Anaesthesiology for their support for 5-8 WFSA-ESA scholarships.
+In addition we are delighted to acknowledge the American Society of Anesthesiologists and the ASA Charitable Foundation which has pledged support for an additional 4-5 scholars from low resource countries in memory of the late Dr. Phillip Bridenbaugh.

 Applicants must be fully qualified anaesthesiologists and a member of their national anaesthesiology society